LiGuojing194/DCOAT/README.md

 # DCOAT

-## Please refer to v1.0.0 in the release for the complete data and code of this project.
+## Please refer to v1.0.0 in the release for the complete experimental data of this project.

 usage：`python main.py`